 Bosch bought the company out in late 2015.
 And it wasn't because Seeo's ideas were bad; in fact, its solid-state battery design was an extremely valuable one.

 The startup just couldn't afford to keep it up alone.
 And now its research — and its profits — fly under the banner of Robert Bosch LLC.

 The M&A action isn't just going on in the battery production segment: miners of the most important ingredient are in the game as well.

 Two of the top holdings in the Global X Lithium (NYSE: LIT) ETF — FMC Corp.
-(NYSE: FMC) and Sociedad Quimica y Minera De Chile S.A., better known as SQM (NYSE: SQM) — are each up more than 22% on the year.
+(NYSE: FMC) and Sociedad Quimica y Minera De Chile S.A., better known as SQM (NYSE: SQM) — are each up 22.64% and 50.45% respectively on the year.

 Currently, about 35% of produced lithium goes to making batteries.
-With the lithium battery market slated to grow at over 22.8% annually, it will begin to put a strain on lithium supply, and send prices higher.
+With the lithium battery market slated to grow at over 8.9% annually until 2019, it will begin to put a strain on lithium supply, and send prices higher.